sabiths/MultiSelect/README.md

 ####check(index)

-Invoking this method with option index will mark that option as selected
+Invoking this method with index will mark the option with that index as selected

 ####unCheck(index)

-Invoking this method with option index will mark that option as unselected
+Invoking this method with index will mark that option with index as unselected

 ####checkAll()